-^{254.} Commercial Builders of N. California, 941 F.2d at 875 (finding that empirical studies may satisfy the nexus test).
+&lt;sup>264 Commercial Builders of N. California, 941 F.2d at 875 (finding that empirical studies may satisfy the nexus test).

-^{255.} Dolan v.
-City of Tigard, 512 U.S. 374, 393 (1987) (requiring an individualized assessment).
+&lt;sup>265 Dolan, 512 U.S. at 393 (requiring an individualized assessment).

-^{256.} See, e.g., Bldg.
+&lt;sup>266 See E.g., Bldg.
 Indus.
 Ass'n of Cent.
 California v.
 City of Patterson, 171 Cal.
 App.
-4th 886, 899 (2009) ("The record in this matter reveals no reasonable relationship between the extent of City's affordable housing need and development of either (1) the 214 residential lots that constitute the two subdivisions owned by Developer or (2) the 3,507 unentitled lots identified in the Fee Justification Study.
+4th 886, 899, 90 Cal.
+Rptr.
+3d 63, 73-74 (2009) ("The record in this matter reveals no reasonable relationship between the extent of City's affordable housing need and development of either (1) the 214 residential lots that constitute the two subdivisions owned by Developer or (2) the 3,507 unentitled lots identified in the Fee Justification Study.
 Instead, the Fee Justification Study reveals that the in-lieu fee of \$20,946 per market rate unit was calculated based on an allocation to City of 642 affordable housing units, out of the total regional need for affordable housing identified in the 2001-2002 Regional Housing Needs Assessment for Stanislaus County.
 No connection is shown, by the Fee Justification Study or by anything else in the record, between this 642-unit figure and the need for affordable housing associated with new market rate development.
 Accordingly, the fee calculations described in the Fee Justification Study and Moran's declaration do not support a finding that the fees to be borne by Developer's project bore any reasonable relationship to any deleterious impact associated with the project.").